 How to prepare for a birth control implant:

-Your healthcare provider will talk to you about how to prepare for your procedure.
+Tell your healthcare provider about any medical condition you have.
+Also tell him or her if you are currently breastfeeding.
+Your provider will talk to you about how to prepare for your procedure.
 You will need to have a test to make sure you are not pregnant.
-Your healthcare provider will tell you when to come in for this procedure.
+Your provider will tell you when to come into have the implant placed.

 What happens during the birth control implant procedure: